Urgent & Emergency Care - Make the Right Choice

 If you have a medical problem and you're not sure what to do advise is available on NHS111 on-line or by phoning NHS 111.
 This service can help you get the right care, first time – including an emergency ambulance if you need one, or the Out if Hours medical service if your GP practice is closed.

-If you’ve been treated at the UCC, staff can give advice about what you should do next.
+If you are treated at the UCC, staff can give advice about what you should do next.
 But please be aware that the UCC cannot: